-Each IRF record includes numerous \\COUNT and \\DURATION metrics.
+Each IRF record includes numerous COUNT and DURATION metrics.
 There are two categories of metrics:

-- Customer metrics (prefixed by CUSTOMER\), which reflect the "customer experience" that is, how the customer was treated during an interaction - Noncustomer metrics (not prefixed by CUSTOMER\), which reflect the "handling resource experience" that is, how the contact center's handling resources spent time in an interaction
+- Customer metrics (prefixed by CUSTOMER), which reflect the "customer experience" that is, how the customer was treated during an interaction - Noncustomer metrics (not prefixed by CUSTOMER), which reflect the "handling resource experience" that is, how the contact center's handling resources spent time in an interaction

-For detailed descriptions of the metrics, see the IRF column descriptions in the Genesys Info Mart Physical Data Model for your RDBMS.
+For detailed descriptions of the metrics, see the IRF column descriptions in the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).